Wood vs. Brick Homes: What You Need to Know

 In terms of the installation process, wood is less time-consuming than brick.
 The first requires a carpenter, while the latter requires a trained and practiced brick mason.

-Ron Humes, vice president of operations for Post Modern Marketing in Lexington, Kentucky, told Neighborhoods.com, “It is fair to say that the labor time and cost for installation is greater for brick than wood siding if both are performed correctly by skilled trades.”
+Ron Humes, vice president of operations for Post Modern Marketing in Lexington, Kentucky, told neighborhoods.com, “It is fair to say that the labor time and cost for installation is greater for brick than wood siding if both are performed correctly by skilled trades.”
 He also adds that the time it takes to install either can vary widely due to the type of materials used, the skill level of the workers, and even the weather.

 As a lightweight and flexible material, wood is better in earthquake prone areas.
 The reason for this is because the force of an earthquake is proportional to a structure’s mass, the high strength-to-weight ratio of wood allows the material to survive seismic activity much better than brick.

 Wood also gets points for aesthetic flexibility.
-Wood can be painted, waxed, vanished, cut, glued, and nailed to form versatile architectural designs.
+Wood can be painted, waxed, varnished, cut, glued, and nailed to form versatile architectural designs.
 When it comes to style, wood is easier to work with and allows for much more creativity.

 While a wood home is a more versatile and less expensive option than a brick home, there are still some major disadvantages that cause many homebuyers to opt for brick and the additional costs involved.